jollyjerr/knowledge/math/discrete-structures/sets.md

 Difference between the universal set (scoped to some domain normally) and another set

 U - A

+Can also be notated with a horizontal line above the set name.

 ## The Cartesian Product